jaspector

 Text scheduling provides a requested inspection time window on the morning of inspection.

-Typical inspection sequence: Inspection sequence is determined by permit type and permit codes, including rough, rough-trade, final, and other phase-specific inspections.
+Typical sequence: Inspection sequence is determined by permit type and permit codes, including rough, rough-trade, final, and other phase-specific inspections.
 County staff typically determine required inspections at first review and issue phase-specific requests as work progresses.

-Do I need a building permit in unincorporated Ventura County, CA?
+01 Do I need a building permit in unincorporated Ventura County, CA?

 Most construction projects in unincorporated Ventura County require a permit.
 Exempt small or minor work may apply, but uncertain cases should be checked against the official exempt-work list before starting work.

-How much does a building permit cost in unincorporated Ventura County, CA?
+02 How much does a building permit cost in unincorporated Ventura County, CA?

+Building permit fees in unincorporated Ventura County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $71.00 minimum total permit fee.
 Fees are calculated as: Permit fees are valuation-based with valuation tiers, plan review percentages, flat issuance fees, and other add-on fees..
 Plan check fee: Plan review fee is generally 85% of the permit fee minus the application fee, subject to code exceptions..

-How do I apply for a building permit in unincorporated Ventura County, CA?
+03 How do I apply for a building permit in unincorporated Ventura County, CA?

-1. Confirm the project is in unincorporated Ventura County and that a permit is required.
+To apply for a building permit in unincorporated Ventura County, CA, follow these steps: 1.
+Confirm the project is in unincorporated Ventura County and that a permit is required.
 2. Create or sign in to a Citizen Access account.
 3. Submit the permit application and required documents online or at a Building & Safety counter.
 4. Building and Safety reviews for required agency clearances, collects fees, and determines permit completeness.
 5. The department conducts plan review and agency review where required and issues conditions or corrections.
 6. Respond to corrections, update plans, and resubmit if needed.
 7. Pay issuance and inspection-related fees, obtain all clearances, and receive permit issuance.
 8. Request inspections at each construction phase and obtain final occupancy compliance before use.

-How long does it take to get a building permit in unincorporated Ventura County, CA?
+04 How long does it take to get a building permit in unincorporated Ventura County, CA?

-What work is exempt from building permits in unincorporated Ventura County, CA?
+05 What work is exempt from building permits in unincorporated Ventura County, CA?

-How do I schedule a building inspection in unincorporated Ventura County, CA?
+06 How do I schedule a building inspection in unincorporated Ventura County, CA?

-Inspections can be scheduled via: 844-405-1846 for SCHEDULE, CANCEL, RESCHEDULE, and RESULTS, (805) 654-2791 Ventura office, (805) 582-8063 Simi Valley office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Ventura County, CA via: 844-405-1846 for SCHEDULE, CANCEL, RESCHEDULE, and RESULTS, (805) 654-2791 Ventura office, (805) 582-8063 Simi Valley office.